 - 6 One last thing

 Can you take snacks through airport security?

 There are no restrictions on taking any solid food items in the form of snacks through a TSA security checkpoint at the airport.

 They can be left in your hand luggage when the bag goes through the x-ray machine as they do not need to be screened separately so you do not need to remove them and place them in a tray.

 Any foods that may be in liquid or cream form may need to be screened separately and in some circumstances, if they are deemed to be considered liquids under the TSA liquids rule and are larger than 3.4 ounces (100 ml), then they may not be permitted past security.

 Even if they are smaller than 3.4 ounces they will have to go in your quart-sized liquids bag so you may struggle with sufficient room in the bag along with your other liquids such as toiletry.

 The TSA offers a very good service on Twitter (@AskTSA) where you can ask a specific question about whether you can take something through the TSA security checkpoints and they will respond quickly.

-This is an example of someone asking about taking peanut butter cups through airport security, which are considered a liquid under the TSA liquids rule and the TSA’s reply:
+This is an example of someone asking about taking peanut butter cups (creamy dips) through airport security, which are considered a liquid under the TSA liquids rule and the TSA’s reply: